 2021 CAPITAL PROJECT REVIEW Project Category Essential Projects - projects that are required to go forward due to legal, regulatory, safety, or other minimum mandated requirement.
 Not achieving these would lead to legal action, fines, penalties, or high risk of liability against the County.
 Council Directed - These projects have been identified by Council as strategically important for the County and its residents.
 Priority - includes projects required to maintain critical infrastructure at current service levels.
 State of Good Repair/Lifecycle - includes projects that maintain existing capital infrastructure.
 These projects are not mandatory but if it is not undertaken, the current service level/condition of the capital asset will decline.
 Improvement (non-essential) - projects that will increase current service level, new facilities, expansion.
-Community Does the project have wide-reaching community impacts or does it only benefit a Impact Budget Impact small segment of the community or small group of individuals.
-Assessing the return on investment for the project.
+Community Impact Does the project have wide-reaching community impacts or does it only benefit a small segment of the community or small group of individuals.
+Budget Impact Assessing the return on investment for the project.
 Financing The sources of funding for the project and the impact that it will have on taxes.
-Service Level Impact on service levels to the public as a result of the project.
-Impact The department and organization are ready for the change that the project may Project Readiness The department and organization are ready for the change that the project may create. ivearilless CICALE.
+Service Level Impact Impact on service levels to the public as a result of the project.
+Project Readiness The department and organization are ready for the change that the project may create.